simatic-ax/standardizer-tutorial-lib/doc/setup.md

 Goal reached?
 Check yourself...

 - you are able to create workspaces with clone link in the WebIDE ✔
-- the login process in to the AX registry is known ✔
+- the login process for the AX registry is known ✔
 - the login into other (external) registries is known ✔
 - you've a rough overview about the apax.yml ✔
-- you can learn how to install dependencies
+- you can learn how to install dependencies ✔
 - you have heard, that there are different project types `lib`/`app` ✔
 - and you've heard the difference between `devDependencies` and `dependencies` ✔
 - you know how to add further dependencies ✔